J-1 Scholar Requests

-Short-term Scholar (STS) - professor, research scholar, specialist or person with similar education or accomplishments coming to the U.S. on a short-term visit for the purpose of lecturing, observing, consulting, training, or demonstrating special skills at corporate research facilities, museums, libraries, post-secondary educational institutions, or similar types of institutions.
+Short-term Scholar (STS) - professor, research scholar, specialist or person with similar education or accomplishments coming to the U.S. on a short-term visit for the purpose of lecturing, observing, consulting, training, research, or demonstrating special skills at corporate research facilities, museums, libraries, post-secondary educational institutions, or similar types of institutions.
 There is no minimum stay requirement.
 The maximum duration of stay is limited to 6 months.

 NOTE: Short-term Scholars are expected to complete their J-1 program objective within the 6-month limit.
 Any repeated, “revolving door” use of multiple STS visits for the same scholar is not appropriate.
 In order to ensure the integrity of Georgia State University’s Exchange Visitor program, ISSS will carefully evaluate multiple STS requests for the same J-1 scholar.
 For such requests, ISSS may also, at any time, require further written justification regarding how a single program objective is accomplished through multiple STS visits.